Coverdell Education Savings Accounts: A Deep Dive

 While there are some limitations on income and contributions, as well as other restrictions, a Coverdell can be a bit more flexible than a 529 plan.

 Editor’s note: This is the third article in a six-part series focused on paying for education using smart financial and estate planning.
-Part one is Direct Tuition Payments: A Tax-Efficient Way to Pay for School.
-Part two is 529 Plans: A Powerful Way to Tackle Rising Education Costs.
-Future articles will focus on Uniform Transfer to Minor Accounts (UTMAs), education trusts and family loans.
+Other articles focus on direct tuition payments, 529 plans, Uniform Transfer to Minor Accounts (UTMAs), education trusts and family loans.
+See below for links to the other articles.

 It’s never too soon to start planning for the education expenses of a child, grandchild or someone you wish to support.
 With the cost of schooling on the rise — affecting everything from independent day schools to higher education — the need for strategic financial planning is more crucial than ever.